PyRicky/LSTM_Generic_explainable/README.md

 This is the code associated to the paper:

-**On the Explanations of Business Process Predictions of Generic KPIs**, Riccardo Galanti, Bernat Coma Puig, Josep Carmona, Massimiliano de Leoni, Nicolò Navarin.
+**Explainable Predictive Process Monitoring**, Riccardo Galanti, Bernat Coma Puig, Josep Carmona, Massimiliano de Leoni, Nicolò Navarin.
 In BPM 2020: 18th International Conference on Business Process Management, to appear.

-The preprint of the paper is available in [arXiv]

 ## Code Example